SidCoder3904/TrackBot/README.md

 # TrackBot

 TrackBot is an advanced robotic system designed to locate, track, and follow a target using monocular depth perception.
 The project leverages Python, OpenCV, MediaPipe, and Arduino to create a droid with real-time tracking capabilities, achieving over 90% accuracy in servo motor movements and precise 3-D trajectory mapping.
-A detailed ppt has been provided for project overview in the repo
+A detailed ppt and demonstration video has been provided for project overview in the repo

 ## Features